 Take to the River with Vermont Canoe Touring Center

 Explore beautiful Brattleboro, Vermont by water in a canoe, kayak, or paddleboard with a little help from the folks at Vermont Canoe Touring Center.
-The Connecticut River is a sight to see all year round, but if you time your trip for Vermont’s fabulous foliage season, you’ll be in for a spectacularly scenic journey along the river!
+The Connecticut River is always lovely, but if you time your trip for Vermont’s fall foliage, things get crazy scenic!

 Jazz it up with a Visit to the Vermont Jazz Center